Write for a practitioner audience

 So far, so good.
 However, this is only the first stage in planning.
 There are a number of other things to consider.

 - What do editors want?

 - What type of paper should you write?

 - How should you approach the structure and what should you include?

-Focusing on the needs of the reader is very important.
+Focusing on the needs of the reader is especially important.
 Your own work may be vital to you and your organisation, but why would people in the wider world be interested?
 How might they benefit from your work?
 Do you have an improved way of working or have you developed a unique way of measuring business performance?
 If you are using technology, are you really using it in an innovative way, and if you are using it in an innovative way, what are the benefits?
-Always focus on:

-- what is new about your work;
+- What is new about your work

-- what is generalizable;
+- What is generalisable

-- what is good about it and how the benefit can be translated into something tangible from which others can learn.
+- What is good about it and how the benefit can be translated into something tangible from which others can learn.